kumu/docs/getting-started/first-steps.md

 Organization projects come with the added benefit of allowing you to add members as either viewers, editors, or admins.

-For more information about Organization accounts, and how to add contributors to them, [check out our Organizations guide](/guides/organizations.md).
+For more information about Organizations, and how to add contributors to them, [check out our Organizations guide](/guides/organizations.md).

 <p class="alert alert-success">
   <b>You've completed the Getting Started series!</b> For additional help, you can browse our other guides, <a class="alert-link" href="http://chat.kumu.io">join our open Slack team</a>, or email us at <a class="alert-link" href="mailto:support@kumu.io">support@kumu.io</a>.